Brimley Halt railway station

-Brimley Halt was a railway station open in 1928 by the Great Western Railway (GWR) to serve the village of Brimley that lies between Bovey Tracey and Ilsington in South Devon, England.
-It had a single platform and was located on a curved section of track without a passing loop or sidings.
-A special train to Bovey Tracey visited Brimley Halt on 5 July 1970, its last known use by a passenger train.
+Brimley Halt was a railway station opened in 1928 by the Great Western Railway (GWR) to serve the south end of Bovey Tracey in South Devon, England.
+It had a single platform and was on a curved section of track without a passing loop or sidings.
+After closure to regular passenger services in 1959, its last known use by a passenger train was a special train to Bovey Tracey which stopped at Brimley Halt on 5 July 1970.

 The track had been lifted by 8 September 1975.
 The site of the station was destroyed by the construction of a new A382 road along the course of the trackbed.